Bartley C of E Junior School

 What specialist services and expertise are available at or accessed by the school?

 Presently, we have one fully trained Emotional Literacy Support Assistant (ELSA).
-She has attended a counselling course, a therapeutic story telling course and is attending a course on Cognition Behaviour Intervention this year.
+She has attended a counselling course; a therapeutic story telling course and is attending a course on Cognition Behaviour Intervention this year.
 While this is an invaluable asset to our provision, our ELSA is not a fully-trained counsellor, but provides a wide range of targeted emotional and social support.
 Each term our ELSA has supervision meetings under the Hampshire Psychology Service.
 We presently have a second Teaching Assistant being trained as an ELSA.

 The SENDCO has expertise in a variety of areas of Special Educational Need, as do some Teaching Assistants.
 Specialist services and expertise regularly accessed by the school are Educational Psychology, Autistic Spectrum Disorder and Special Needs outreach (Forest Park), advice from Specialist Child and Adolescent Mental Health Services (CAMHS), Primary Behavioural Support from the Clifford Centre and Speech and Language Therapy (SALT).